 This is a Mercury II Model CX half-frame 35mm camera made by the Universal Camera Company out of New York, NY.
-This camera was ahead of its time and is perhaps one of the most distinct looking cameras of all time and it used a completely unique rotary focal plane shutter that allowed it to reach a maximum shutter speed of 1/1000 second.
+The Mercury II was an update to the original Mercury Model CC that added support for normal 35mm film rather than the proprietary Univex film used in the original.
+Both Mercury cameras were unique in that they used a rotary focal plane shutter that allowed it to reach a maximum shutter speed of 1/1000 second while keeping costs low.

 Film Type: Half Frame 135 (35mm)

 Lens: 35mm f/3.5 coated Wollensak Tricor 3 elements

 Viewfinder: Scale Focus Viewfinder w/ Parallax Hash Marks

 Flash Mount: Mercury Flashbulb Hot Shoe, synced at all speeds

 ||The Mercury II is one of the most unique looking and innovative cameras of all time.
 In addition, it was also a very capable design with a good lens and very reliable shutter.
 Despite it’s odd appearance, the camera is easy to use and has good ergonomics while shooting.
 I don’t recommend trying to make sense of the exposure dial on the back, as Sunny 16 works good enough, but in use, the Mercury II delivers satisfying shots that also has the added benefit of getting nearly twice as many exposures out of a single roll of film.
 Whether you are a collector of odd cameras, American cameras, or just like film cameras, a Mercury II is deserving of being in every collection.|